KPMG: Sponsorship

 The Swedish member firm was the main sponsor for Swedish biathlete Magdalena Forsberg, six-time world champion and two-time Olympic medalist.
 Forsberg was working as a tax consultant at the KPMG Sundsvall office parallel to her athletic career.

 In February 2008, Phil Mickelson, ranked one of the best golfers in the world, signed a three-year global sponsorship deal with KPMG.
 As part of the agreement, Mickelson was to wear the KPMG logo on his headwear during all golf related appearances.
-The sponsorship lasted until 22 February 2022, when the two parties mutually split following comments in which Mickelson called Saudi Arabia "scary" but would overlook the country's human rights controversies in the best interest of the PGA Tour.
+The sponsorship lasted until 22 February 2022, when the two parties mutually split following comments in which Mickelson called Saudi Arabia "scary" but said he would overlook the country's human rights controversies in the best interest of the PGA Tour.

 The Canadian member firm sponsored skier Alexandre Bilodeau, who won the first gold medal for Canada on home soil in the 2010 Vancouver Olympics.
-Alexandre's father is a tax partner in the Montreal office.
+Bilodeau's father is a tax partner in the Montreal office.

-KPMG and McLaren Technology Group have formed a strategic alliance to apply McLaren Applied Technologies' (MAT) predictive analytics and technology to KPMG's audit and advisory services.
-McLaren 2015 Formula 1 car has the KPMG logo engraved above the pilot seat.
+In 2014, KPMG and McLaren Technology Group formed a ten-year strategic alliance to apply McLaren Applied Technologies' predictive analytics and technology to KPMG's audit and advisory services.
+KPMG's logo was also placed at the engine air intake of the McLaren F1 team's cars.
+KPMG terminated the partnership in 2017 and McLaren signed a similar partnership with competitor Deloitte.

-Since 2016, KPMG has been strategic sponsor of Brain Bar, a Budapest-based, annually held festival on the future.
+Since 2016, KPMG has been a strategic sponsor of Brain Bar, a Budapest-based, annually held festival on the future.

 Awards

-KPMG ranked in the top two overall in Consultancy Rankings 2009 by OpRisk & Compliance—in recognition of KPMG's experience in risk management.
+KPMG ranked in the top two overall in Consultancy Rankings 2009 by OpRisk & Compliance, in recognition of KPMG's experience in risk management.

-In 2011, the company was ranked second on the World's Best Outsourcing Advisors—in recognition of the firm's depth of experience, global reach and holistic approach.
+In 2011, the company was ranked second on the World's Best Outsourcing Advisors, in recognition of the firm's depth of experience, global reach and holistic approach.
 That same year, the company was inducted into Working Mother Hall of Fame after being honored for 15 years as one of Working Mother magazine's 100 Best Companies for Working Mothers.
 KPMG was ranked number 13 in Consulting Magazines Best Firms to Work for in 2016.

 In 2017, KPMG was ranked 29th on the Fortune list of 100 best companies to work for.
-That same year, KPMG, along with PwC, Deloitte, and PA Consulting Group, were among the UK's 25 top companies to work for.
+That same year, KPMG, along with PwC, Deloitte, and PA Consulting Group, were ranked among the UK's 25 top companies to work for.